Find a local pick your own farm here!

 San Luis Obispo County

-• Cal Poly Fruit and Crops - apples, apricots, blackberries, blueberries, boysenberries, olallieberries, pears, peaches, pumpkins, raspberries
+• Cal Poly Fruit and Crops - apples, apricots, blackberries, blueberries, boysenberries, citrus, olallieberries, pears, peaches, pumpkins, raspberries

 • Rutiz Farms - strawberries, blackberries, raspberries, pumpkins

 1075 The Pike, Arroyo Grande, CA 93420.
 Phone: .
 Email: info@rutizfarms.com.
-Open: Tuesdays and Fridays: 1-6 pm Saturday 10 am-3pm.
+Open: Tuesdays and Fridays: from 1 pm to 6 pm Saturday 10 am-3pm.
 Click here for a map and directions.

 • Talley Farms - Uses natural growing practices, blackberries, boysenberries, loganberries, olallieberries, pumpkins, raspberries (red), raspberries (yellow), gift shop, restrooms, picnic area, school tours, group reservations